Akuli/python-tutorial/files.md

 ## Reading from files

-After opening a file with the `r` mode you can for loop over it, just like it was a list.
+After opening a file with the `r` mode we can for loop over it, just like it was a list.
 So let's go ahead and read everything in the file we created to a list of lines.